APSK22/vibe-check/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the APACHE 2.0 License - see the LICENSE file for details.

 ---